userfront/guide/all/docs/api-client.md

 Generate and send an account verification link email.

+After a user follows the account verification link, their user record is marked `isConfirmed: true`.

+If the user submitted a new email address to this endpoint, their email address is updated when they follow the account verification link.

-Functionally, an account verification link works the same as a login link, so the resulting `token` and `uuid` from the email can be handled via [Log in with login link](/docs/api-client.html#log-in-with-login-link).
+You can process the account verification link's `token` and `uuid` credentials the same way as login link credentials: with [Log in with login link](/docs/api-client.html#log-in-with-login-link).

 <parameters path="/v0/auth/verify/link" verb="post" source="$docsClient"/>